Earth Notes: 11 Years at Home with ASHP in Kingston-upon-Thames UK: ReviewUpdated 2022-06-23.

 It is perhaps worth noting that as an engineering prof he was well able to understand how it should work, and even improve it by adding insulation and tweaking parameters.

 It is also worth knowing that a similar heat pump installed in a similar home nearby achieves about half the performance (CoP of maybe 1.5 rather than 3.0).
-This is in part because that homeowner insisted on having the fan installed quite a long way from the house, and was probably not attentive to other details that help improve efficiency.
+This is in part because that homeowner insisted on having the fan installed quite a long way from the house, so a very long pipe run with high heat-loss, not adequately insulated nor protected from water ingress.
+The owner was also probably not attentive to other details that help improve efficiency.

 PM seems happy with his heat-pump experience, and says that